What is Paraphrasing?

 - Overall, focus on your study first—any extra information should be used to enhance your arguments or clarify your research.

-After paraphrasing the source text in your research paper, be sure to get academic editing for your journal manuscript or essay editing for your admissions essay to ensure that your writing is ready for submission to journals or schools.
+After paraphrasing the source text in your research paper, be sure to use a plagiarism checker to make sure there are no overt similarities in your paper.
+And get English proofreading and academic editing for your journal manuscript or essay editing for your admissions essay to ensure that your writing is ready for submission to journals or schools.